close

 The People in Caen

 The People, the good vibes hostel chain, has recently opened in Caen.
-This youth hostel, a 15-minute walk from the city center and 10 minutes from the train station, also offers double rooms with private bathrooms.
-Perfect for small budgets with a price under €60 per night!
+This hostel, a 15-minute walk from the city center and 10 minutes from the train station, also offers double rooms with private bathrooms.
+Perfect for small budgets with a price of less than €60 per night!

 ```